 Intermap is marketing NEXTMap data to a number of traditional GIS markets.
-In these markets, customers typically use desktop-based GIS and engineering systems offered by strategic partners such as ESRI and Autodesk for planning, engineering, environmental management, site, or route selection and permitting.
+In these markets, customers typically use desktop-based GIS and engineering systems offered by strategic partners such as ESRI (a GIS mapping software company) and Autodesk (a 3D design software company) for planning, engineering, environmental management, site, or route selection and permitting.